CfA-Library/Cite_Astro_Software/whitepaper.md

 **Motivations for Software Citation in Astronomy**

 The FORCE11 Software Citation Working Group identified four primary motivations for developing the software citation principles in 2016: 1) the need for a complete record of the research process; 2) the need to enable software discoverability; 3) the importance of research reproducibility; and 4) the need to give credit to academic researchers of all levels for the software that they develop<sup>4</sup>.
 Throughout the splinter meeting, the discussion groups eventually all came to focus predominantly on what was perceived as the primary motivating factor for implementing the principles in astronomy: giving credit for research software.
 The groups framed their conversations and focused the majority of their discussion around perceived social and technical barriers that impact people&#39;s ability to give and receive credit for their code.
-Therefore, credit and the lack of credit scientists receive for their software became the driving force behind subsequent discussions.
+Therefore, credit and the lack of credit academics receive for their software became the driving force behind subsequent discussions.
 This is not to say that the other motivations were not seen as important to attendees, rather that less discussion in this meeting was linked to discoverability, research reproducibility, or completeness of the scientific record than to credit.

 **Credit Leaves Many Questions Unanswered**